CoMMALab/commalab.github.io/_members/alexiy.md

 group_rank: 3
 ---

 Hey!
 I'm a MS student in CoMMA lab @ Purdue.
-I'm still exploring my research interests.
-Currently interested in behavioral cloning and creating general purpose manipulation policies.
+I'm still exploring my research interests, but I'm currently interested in behavioral cloning and creating general purpose manipulation policies.

 In the past, I have worked on Physics-informed Motion Planning, Code-as-Policies, and classical robotics @ SpaceX.
 I have also dabbled with a bit of RL and vision.